Nicholas-Perry/Internship_applications/ultimape_iot_project_proposal.md

 ###Motivations

+My wish is to inspire like-minded Makers (& Marmots) to get onboard with IoT and blockchain technology.
+I'd like to see the community working toward a system that makes it simple to get a device hooked up and start sharing in a secure way.

 My motivations for a lot of what I do typically involve three things:
  - My Mother: I want to help my disabled mother to be able to manage parts of her home from her bed.
  - Myself: I'm forgetful and want my house to help me do things.